-As of December 31, 2014, we had \$2.04 billion of floating rate debt outstanding.
-A hypothetical change of 100 basis points would result in a change to interest expense of \$22 million annually.
-We manage a portion of our interest rate exposure by utilizing interest rate swaps.
-To the extent that we have debt with floating interest rates that are not hedged, our results of operations, cash flows and financial condition could be adversely affected by increases in interest rates.
+As of December 31, 2015, we had \$3.59 billion of floating rate debt outstanding.
+A hypothetical change of 100 basis points would result in a maximum potential change to interest expense of \$36 million annually; however, our actual change in interest expense may be less in a given period due to interest rate floors included in our variable rate debt instruments.
+We manage a portion of our interest rate exposure by utilizing interest rate swaps, including forward-starting interest rate swaps to lock-in the rate on a portion of anticipated debt issuances.